Read This First

 Prompt 3: List and elaborate on the hypothetical missing elements that would make the Flying Dutchman as plausible as the resurrection of Jesus.

-The central claim is this: To make the legend of the Flying Dutchman as plausible as the resurrection of Jesus, several hypothetical elements would need to be introduced.
+In plain terms: To make the legend of the Flying Dutchman as plausible as the resurrection of Jesus, several hypothetical elements would need to be introduced.

 This middle step carries forward low to moderate.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Multiple independent and contemporaneous written accounts describing the sighting of the Flying Dutchman by credible eyewitnesses, such as sailors, naval officers, or passengers, all of whom were well-known and respected figures of their time.